yuhaoli-academic/yuhaoli-academic.github.io/index.md

 Hi!
 Welcome to my website.
 I am a Ph.D. candidate in economics at <a href="http://economics.uc3m.es/" target="_blank">Universidad Carlos III de Madrid</a>.
 My research interest lies in applied econometrics.
 At this moment, I am using point process to study topics in Labour and Health Economics.

-I am scheduled to defend my thesis in July and will join the <a href="http://ems.whu.edu.cn/EN/" target="_blank"> School of Economics and Management, Wuhan University</a> as an Assistant Professor.
+I will join the <a href="http://ems.whu.edu.cn/EN/" target="_blank"> School of Economics and Management, Wuhan University</a> as an Assistant Professor.
 <p> <br/> <br/> </p>

 ### References